cloud-carbon-footprint/cloud-carbon-footprint/README.md

 ### Client
 There is also a [client/.env](packages/client/.env) file that is required to be set if the application is being deployed behind Okta.
 See [client/.env.template](packages/client/.env.template) for a template.
 Rename this file as .env, optionally remove the comments and then set the environment variables.

 By default, the client uses both AWS and GCP.
-If you are only using one of these cloud providers, please update the `appConfig` object in the [client Config file](packages/client/src/Config.ts) to only include your provider in the `CURRENT_PROIVDERS` array.
+If you are only using one of these cloud providers, please update the `appConfig` object in the [client Config file](packages/client/src/Config.ts) to only include your provider in the `CURRENT_PROVIDERS` array.

 ### Client and Server (with mock data)
 ```